Sanjay24-05/DeBob/docs/architecture.md

    - `schemaVersion` differs (schema was migrated)
 4. Re-analyze only files that fail any check; copy existing nodes/edges for unchanged files
 5. Run git extraction only for commits newer than `lastGitCommit`
-6. Rebuild graph from merged old + new analysis results
+6. Rebuild the affected graph portion from merged old + new analysis results
 7. Persist and close

+When `--semantic` is supplied, only re-analyzed file modules are sent for enrichment, using the same bounded concurrency as `init`.
+If the schema version changes, `update` falls back to a full initialisation.

 **Schema migration:** When `SCHEMA_VERSION` in `src/persistence/schema.ts` is incremented, all `file_cache` entries have a stale `schema_version` and will be re-analyzed on the next `debob update`.